inside.ewu.edu

 SOWK 579.
 GENDER AND SEXUAL ASSAULT.
 4 Credits.

-This course addresses contemporary concerns about sexual assault primarily, but not exclusively against women.
-Theories about the sociocultural context of gender socialization and other explanatory theories will provide a framework for understanding personal and societal responses to sexual violence.
-The course will survey all forms of sexual violence and discuss dynamics of trauma and recovery.
-Treatment approaches will be discussed as well as the importance of prevention and change strategies on both the personal and the societal level.
+Addresses contemporary concerns about sexual assault primarily, but not exclusively against women.
+Theories about the sociocultural context of gender socialization and other explanatory theories provide a framework for understanding personal and societal responses to sexual violence.
+Surveys all forms of sexual violence and discusses dynamics of trauma and recovery.
+Treatment approaches are discussed.

 SOWK 580.
 FIELD PREPARATION.
 1 Credit.